DiamondLightSource/malcolmjs/docs/source/index.rst

 Malcolm is a middlelayer framework that implements high level configure/run behaviour of control system components like those used in continuous scans.
 This `repository`_ contains a JavaScript client and Web GUI (malcolmjs).
-There is also a Python implementation 'pymalcolm'_ allowing the creation of Malcolm servers and clients and a `jmalcolm`_ Java client.
+There is also a Python implementation `pymalcolm`_ allowing the creation of Malcolm servers and clients and a `jmalcolm`_ Java client.

 Malcolm was created as part of the `Mapping project`_ at `Diamond Light Source`_